mKiloLA/python-based-mne/7-fluid-mechanics/README.md

   * IntelliCode
   * IntelliCode API Usage Examples

-For more information about the installation of any of these packages, see [Usage and Installation](../usage-and-installation/).
+For more information about the installation of these packages, see [Usage and Installation](../usage-and-installation/).